 - Enter the previously generated Client ID (as mentioned in step 8 of On the Google Developer console section) in the Client Name field.

 - Authorize your client ID for the required API scopes.
-Enter the API scopes listed below that are required by the application in the One or More API Scopes field and then select Authorize
+Enter the API scopes for the applications as listed in the One or More API Scopes field and then select Authorize

 https://www.googleapis.com/auth/admin.directory.user.security.Note: The API Scopes must be added as a comma-delimited string containing no spaces.